pipelinelabo/datalaiq-wiki/scripting/scripting.md

 }
 ```

 The [Anko playground](http://play-anko.appspot.com/) is a convenient way to experiment with Anko code; we recommend playing with the example above and other examples in the documentation in order to get a feel for Anko.
-(Examples using Gravwell-specific functions, such as setEnum, will of course not work in the playground.)
+(Examples using DatalaiQ-specific functions, such as setEnum, will of course not work in the playground.)

 ## Data types